cantinilab/HuMMuS/README.md

 ## Tutorials/Vignettes

-The tutorial and vignettes proposed will be listed here.
-For now, we propose a vignette to illustrate the most standard use of HuMMuS.
 * **Infer a gene regulatory network and other outputs from unpaired/paired scRNA+scATAC data**: This [vignette](https://github.com/cantinilab/HuMMuS/blob/main/examples/chen_grn.md) shows the application of HuMMuS to the Chen dataset, used in the benchmark of HuMMuS publication [paper](__preprint_links__).